erdos-ml/yolo-v3-object-detector/README.md

 keras-yolo3 created by the user experiencor.

 I made some minor additions needed in order to be able to run it in my computer.
-I've also added a few .jpg images to use use to make predictions.
+I've also added a few example jpg images you can use to test out the model.